NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 #### 🧠 Why I Chose This Project
 In today's world, almost every company from brands like Nike to platforms like Amazon has an online store to sell products.
 This makes building an eCommerce application a common and highly relevant real-world scenario.
 This project gave me hands-on exposure to:

-Containerizing multiple microservices written in different progarmming languagues using Docker Managing communication between services via API calls Implementing a reverse proxy (Envoy) to route and validate requests before they reach backend services Using load generation tools to simulate real-world traffic Applying CI/CD pipelines, monitoring, and infrastructure automation This project reflects a full DevOps workflow applied to a real-world system, helping me strengthen my practical skills in deployment, scalability, and infrastructure management.
+* Containerizing multiple microservices written in different progarmming languagues using Docker
+* Managing communication between services via API calls
+* Implementing a reverse proxy (Envoy) to route and validate requests before they reach backend services
+* Using load generation tools to simulate real-world traffic
+* Applying CI/CD pipelines, monitoring, and infrastructure automation This project reflects a full DevOps workflow applied to a real-world system, helping me strengthen my practical skills in deployment, scalability, and infrastructure management using AWS, IAM, EC2, S3, DynamoDB, Docker, Docker Compose, k8s, EKS.

 #### 🛒 Project Overview
 I chose the E-Commerce Demo Project open-sourced by OpenTelemetry, which simulates an online store selling astronomy products like telescopes.